Orbitz: Southwest Airlines

 Southwest Airlines filed a lawsuit against Orbitz for trademark infringement and false advertising in May 2001.
 Southwest, which had opposed the project from the outset, claimed Orbitz misrepresented its prices and used its trademarks without permission.
 In July, it withdrew its fares from Airline Tariff Publishing Company, the entity that distributes fare information to Orbitz and others, and dropped its case against Orbitz.
 Southwest went on to remove themselves from every other online outlet except their own.
 In June 2008, Orbitz For Business became one of the first Online Travel Agents to offer Southwest flights on the Orbitz For Business website.

 WebLoyalty

 In July 2009, CNET revealed that Orbitz, along with other popular consumer websites Buy.com and Fandango, have been routinely giving post-transaction marketers access to their customers' credit cards.
 The Senate Commerce Committee investigating these companies has described their services as a "scam".
 The scam works by charging a monthly fee (many users report a $12 charge from Reservation Rewards or Webloyalty showing up on their credit card statements) that is piggybacked with the Orbitz sale (as it stands, Orbitz Terms of Service agreement currently allows them to share customers' credit card information with third parties for their own uses).
-Orbitz claims to have ended its affiliation with the controversial marketer, and further claims not to share consumer credit card information with third parties any more.